-Use these tips to keep your real tree safe, alive with a fresh pine scent and providing beauty throughout the holiday season:
+Use these tips to keep your real tree safe, alive with a fresh scent and providing beauty throughout the holiday season:

 - If you have waited to set up your tree, make a fresh cut off the bottom of the trunk one-half inch from the bottom just before putting it in the stand.
 This reopens the tree stem so it can take up water.

 - Immediately place it in a large capacity stand with warm water.